Tommassino/luna/README.md

 ## Issues
 - Controller Mapping sometimes not working
 - Please keep in mind that Luna - while I guess it's working pretty good right now - is still alpha, so don't expect it to work perfectly
+- Transitioning away from XBMCSwift2 broke all the tests, those need to be re-written on a very low level

 ## Credits
 - Logo and Fanart by [Ben Biedrawa](http://sooulart.com)